gary-archer/oauth.apisample.serverless/README.md

 ### API Middleware Used
 * The [OpenId-Client Library](https://github.com/panva/node-openid-client) is used to handle API token validation
 * The AWS API Gateway is used as an SSL entry point to API operations
-* AWS Lambda functions are used for serverless cloud hosting
+* AWS Lambda Functions are used for OAuth authorization and API logic
 * CloudWatch is used to store API logs

 ### SPA Middleware Used